uggla/cloud_native_app/README.md

 ## Third session

 * Team member role and responsibility.
 Assigning tasks...
-Who do what?
+Who does what?
     The customer like to see that...
 * Design and implement a flow to develop and deliver application architecture
 * Prod infra setup continued: Ability to launch a VM from an image using a heat template, attached to a network and a storage, and an object storage. private and public net are available and a floating IP attached to the VM.